softprops/fasttime/README.md

 ## about

-Fastly allows you to run WASM request within a WASI-based runtime on its edge servers. `fasttime` implements those runtime interfaces using wasmtime hosted on a local HTTP server allowing you to run you Compute@Edge applications locally on your laptop.
+Fastly allows you to run WASM request within a WASI-based runtime on its edge servers. `fasttime` implements those runtime interfaces using [wasmtime](https://wasmtime.dev/) served on a local HTTP server allowing you to run you Compute@Edge applications ✨ locally on your laptop ✨.

 ## 🤸 usage